raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 However, if it did this the likely behavior of the client might be simply to to treat this as a network failure and reconnect immediately, putting more burden on the server.

 Therefore, to avoid this reconnection implosion, a server SHOULD instead choose to shed client load by sending a Retry Delay message, with an appropriate RCODE value informing the client of the reason the DSO Session needs to be terminated.
-For example, an RCODE value of SERVFAIL indicates that the server is overloaded due to resource exhaustion, or is restarting.
-An RCODE value of NOTAUTH indicates that the server has been reconfigured and is no longer able to perform one or more of the functions currently being performed on this DSO Session because it no longer has authority over the names in question.
-An RCODE value of REFUSED indicates a policy change regarding this session.
-An RCODE value of FORMERR indicates that the client requests are too badly malformed for the session to continue.
-The format of the Retry Delay TLV is described in {{delay}}.
+The format of the Retry Delay TLV, and the interpretations of the various RCODE values, are described in {{delay}}.
 After sending a Retry Delay message, the server MUST NOT send any further messages on that DSO Session.